Terminal High Altitude Area Defense: First units equipped

-In August 2012, Lockheed received a $150 million contract from the Missile Defense Agency (MDA) to produce THAAD weapon system launchers and fire control and communications equipment for the U.S. Army.
+In August 2012, Lockheed received a $150 million contract from the Missile Defense Agency (MDA) to produce THAAD weapon system launchers and fire control and communications equipment for the US Army.
 The contract included 12 launchers, two fire control and communications units, and support equipment.
 The contract provided six launchers for THAAD Battery 5 and an additional three launchers each to Batteries 1 and 2.
 These deliveries will bring all batteries to the standard six launcher configuration.

 General missile defense plans

 In May 2017, the Pentagon proposed spending $7.9 billion in its FY 2018 budget on missile defense, which includes THAAD interceptors and Patriot interceptors, along with $1.5 billion for Ground-based Midcourse Defense (GMD) against intercontinental ballistic missiles.